meta-llama/prompt-ops/README.md

 - [Intermediate Configuration Example](docs/intermediate/facility_config.md): Learn how to configure prompt-ops for customer service tasks
 - [Advanced Customization](docs/advanced/custom_adapters_metrics.md): Create your own dataset adapters and evaluation metrics

-## Examples

-The project includes several examples to help you get started:

-- **Basic Configuration**: Examples of simple YAML configuration files in `configs/facility-simple.yaml`
-- **Customer Service Analysis**: Complete example of analyzing customer service messages in `configs/facility.yaml`
-- **Tutorials**: Check out the documentation for step-by-step tutorials on using prompt-ops

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.